We’ve likely all been on the job hunt at some point in our lives. Everyone needs money to live after all!

 Their mission is to provide opportunities for experts in their respective fields to complete microtasks for other companies who need a one-time job.

-Really, the point of MTurk is to connect microworkers with AI, tech, and research companies that need human workers for quality assurance testing, market research, and simple labor.
+Really, the point of websites like MTurk is to connect microworkers with AI, tech, and research companies that need human workers for quality assurance testing, market research, and simple labor.

 The workforce on MTurk is working 24/7, so you can almost always find any opportunity to land a job or project.